fdut/appconnect/tw_en/labs/Creating-flows-for-an-API/README.md

 3. In the Model name field, you need to enter a name for your model that reflects the type of object that your API will work with.

 The API flow that we are going to create will create a customer in Salesforce.
-So, in the Model name field, type Customer.
+So, in the Model name field, type **Customer**

-4. Click Create model.
+4. Click **Create model**.
 The Customer model panel is displayed.

-This panel contains 2 tabs; a Properties tab and an Operations tab.
+This panel contains 2 tabs; a **Properties** tab and an **Operations** tab.
 First we’re going to work with the Properties tab.

 Properties are required to define the structure of the object that the API will work with.

 5. Our API will create, update, and retrieve a customer so we’re going to use the following properties to identify customers.